 This is where the term “negative option” comes in.
-The customers are billed (the option to purchase) not by taking a positive action like choosing to purchase the full price product the next month, but instead, they are billed for not acting (negative option).
-This practice is also common in the nutra, or nutritional supplement world, where the first month is offered as “a free trial”, or “pay shipping and handling only” where unless you call to cancel within a short window of time you are billed automatically the following month for a new shipment and each month thereafter unless you cancel.
-Many merchants have used this model to poorly disclose terms, gather payment information, and the automatically bill customers who were not expecting to be billed.
-Compounding this issue is the fact that some merchants do a terrible job of answering customer service calls, canceling orders, or even providing a quality product in the first place.
+Customers get billed (the option to purchase) not by taking a positive action like choosing to purchase the full price product the next month, but instead, they get billed for not acting/not actively canceling (negative option).
+This practice is also common in the nutra, or nutritional supplement world, where the first month is offered as “a free trial”, or “pay shipping and handling only” and unless you call to cancel within a short window of time you are billed automatically.
+After initial billing, customers are billed the following month for a new shipment and each month after that unless they cancel.
+Many merchants have used this model to take advantage of consumers, poorly disclose terms, gather payment information, and the automatically bill customers who were not expecting future charges.
+Compounding the ethical issue is the fact that some merchants do a terrible job of answering customer service calls, canceling orders, or even providing a quality product in the first place.

-Here is a helpful link to some High-Risk Preliminary Questions that you should be prepared to answer honestly and clearly if you are looking for a negative option merchant account through any provider.
+Here is a helpful link to some High-risk preliminary questions that you should be prepared to answer honestly and clearly if you are looking for a negative option merchant account through any provider.

 Please contact us, or call us anytime for a gateway set-up, a chargeback mitigation program, or even an insiders scoop as to which credit card processors are accepting negative option merchants.
-Regardless of your situation we are always happy to help with some insight and friendly advice.
+Regardless of your situation, we are always happy to help with some insight and friendly advice.